eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/e-pseudonyms-including-user-authentication-mechanism.md

 [WebAuthN] defines a model dividing the responsibilities between these different entities and defines an interface between the Relying Party Client and the Client.
 Additionally, it defines a challenge/response protocol to authenticate with passkeys.
 The interface is referred to the *WebAuthnAPI*.
+However, [WebAuthN] does not specify how the Authenticator and the Client must communicate.
+We discuss the relation to Topic F in Chapter 5.

 The Wallet Unit will act as an Authenticator in this setting.